-Pass-through grant revenue and pass-through grant expense: The Fund receives grants and other financial assistance from HOME, NHTF and the HAPs Programs to transfer or spend on behalf of various secondary recipients.
-These amounts are considered pass-through grants and are reported in the financial statements as revenue and expense when funds are disbursed to the sub recipient.
+Pass-through grant revenue and pass-through grant expense: The Fund receives grants and other financial assistance from HOME, NHTF, MRAP, ERA2, HAF and the HAPs Programs to transfer or spend on behalf of various secondary recipients.
+These amounts are considered pass-through grants and are reported in the financial statements as revenue and expense when funds are disbursed to the secondary recipient.